Talkspace

 Talkspace, Inc. is an American company that provides online and mobile therapy services.
 Founded in 2012 by Oren and Roni Frank, Talkspace connects users with licensed therapists and psychiatrists through web and mobile platforms.
 The service offers communication through text, audio, and video messaging, as well as live video sessions in some cases.
 The company is headquartered in New York City.

-The effectiveness of text therapy and the company's business practices have been criticized.

 History

 Talkspace was founded in 2012 by Roni and Oren Frank.
 The company was conceived after a transformative experience in couples therapy that saved their marriage.
 The results of psychotherapy were so meaningful for Roni Frank that, wanting to share it with others, she chose to pursue a master's degree in psychoanalysis and psychotherapy.

 Talkspace began as a group therapy platform, but has evolved to a company offering online psychotherapy from licensed therapists.

 In May 2015, Talkspace raised $9.5 million from Spark Capital and SoftBank.
 In June 2016, the company raised $15 million from Norwest Venture Partners.

 In addition to reporting on a nationwide increase in demand for psychotherapy, Talkspace saw requests for therapy appointments triple in the wake of the 2016 presidential election, with increases seen across demographic groups, but were particularly high for minorities.
 According to a study conducted in partnership with HealthMap researchers at Boston Children's Hospital, a quarter of Talkspace users polled reported feeling "very stressed".
 In 2018, Talkspace hired Neil Leibowitz as its chief medical officer.

 In September 2017, the company raised $31 million from a Series C round led by Qumra Capital.
 In August 2019, the company raised $50 million Series D funding and entered into a partnership with Optum.

 Talkspace saw a significant increase in demand for psychotherapy during the COVID-19 pandemic, attributed to both the increased emotional toll of the pandemic and the restrictions put in place on people's physical movements.
 The company offered a free month of online therapy services to medical workers during the pandemic.

+In June 2021, Talkspace became publicly traded after completing a merger with Hudson Executive Investment Corp., a special-purpose acquisition company.
+Its shares began trading on Nasdaq on June 23, 2021.